-Tristan had his first experience of samadhi at the age of three.
-He began the practice of yoga in 1985 at school when he was 16 years old.
+Tristan began the practice of yoga in 1985 at school when he was 16 years old.
 At the age of 19 he travelled to the Himalayas to live in a Mahayana Buddhist monastery.
 This was really his first introduction to the higher teachings and to the spiritual life.
 He had his first awakening experience a year later after a meditation retreat in a Buddhist cave monastery in Thailand and experienced the awakening of kundalini the following year in 1991.

 Over the next 19 years he continued to study meditation and yoga and travelled to Nepal, Sri Lanka and especially India as often as possible to continue the study and practice of yoga in various ashrams and monasteries.
 He discovered Advanced Yoga Practices (AYP) in 2005 and began the practices of mantra meditation and Spinal Breathing Pranayama at that time.
 Over the next 5 years he experienced the opening of the crown chakra.

-He started teaching yoga and meditation in 2006 and now travels internationally, teaching in 9 countries around the world, mainly in Europe.
+He started teaching yoga and meditation in 2006 and now travels internationally, teaching in various countries around the world.
 He teaches on retreats and yoga teacher training courses.

 Some of the most influential teachers in his life have been Amritanandamayi (Amma), Ajhan Amaro, Ajahn Succito, Swami Sri Hans Raj Maharajji, Tapkay Lama and Yogani.